keithwhor/nodal/README.md

 ## More...

-Nodal is currently under *very* active development, so expect things to change constantly.
-The 0.2.0-rc family (currently master branch) is pre-release.
+Nodal is *very* active development, with version 0.2.x representing a pre-release version.
+The plan is to transition 0.2.x to 1.x once the intended feature set is included, the architecture is solidified and test coverage is thorough.

 At present time, Nodal only supports PostgreSQL.
 With full support for SQL adapters, it is a priority to allow for other data layers soon.

-## Active Development
+## Project Direction

-The following is an active development checklist (TODO):
+The following features are in development on Nodal 0.2.x

-- Offload all SQL generation to DatabaseAdapter (in CLI)
-- Keep track of indices in schema.json
-- Tests for all modules (It has begun...)

-## TBD
+- Test coverage (in progress)
-- Model relationships (belongs_to, has_many)
+- Model relationships (links to other models)
-- Task scheduler (requires redis for more than one instance)
+- Task scheduler
 - Easy authorization (requires redis for more than one instance)

 ## About